 Biltmore Hotel Pool, Coral Gables

 The Biltmore pool is a historical icon and showstopper.
 Enclosed by an elegant tropical setting encompassing more than 22,000 square feet, the pool is the largest resort pool in the continental United States.
 When you visit, not only will you feel that you are a part of history, but you may never want to leave.
-Legends and tales of synchronized swimmers, alligator wrestlers and high diving stars drew attention to the famous pool where Tarzan star Johnny Weissmuler was known to have taught swimming.
+Legends and tales of synchronized swimmers, alligator wrestlers, and also high diving stars drew attention to the famous pool where Tarzan star Johnny Weissmuller was known to have taught swimming.

 Called into duty as a hospital during World War II, the Biltmore also served as a Veteran’s hospital until 1968.
-Reopened as a hotel in 1987, it has changed ownership over the years, undergone two major renovations, and remains one of the most stunning boom-era hotels in all of Florida.
+Reopened as a hotel in 1987, it has changed ownership over the years, undergone two major renovations, and also remains one of the most stunning boom-era hotels in all of Florida.

 The Venetian Pool, Coral Gables

 Speaking of pools, not far from the Biltmore is the Coral Gables Venetian Pool.
 What distinguishes this old pool is the fact that in 1923 it was created from a coral rock quarry.
 It continues to be fed with spring water from an underground aquifer.
 It also requires 820,000 gallons of water, drained and refilled daily.

 As part of a visionary plan to create Florida’s utopian neighborhood, the Venetian pool was built featuring waterfalls, grotto, and diving platforms on two large historical lookout towers.
 Mediterranean architecture and lush tropical foliage are also reflected here.